-There was a man in the land of Uz, whose name was Job; and that man was perfect and upright, and one that feared God, and eschewed evil.
+There was a man in the land of Uz, whose name was Job; that man was perfect and upright, feared God, and eschewed evil.
 And there were born unto him seven sons and three daughters.
-His substance also was seven thousand sheep and three thousand camels, and five hundred yokes of oxen, and five hundred she asses, and a very great household; so that this man was the greatest of all the men of the east.
+His substance also was seven thousand sheep and three thousand camels, and five hundred yokes of oxen, and five hundred she asses, and a very great household; this man was the greatest of all the men of the east.

 What is unique about the book of Job?

 This book is named after the main character.
-Etymologically, Job derives from Arab or iib, meaning to spite.
+Etymologically, Job derives from Arab, meaning to spite.
 Job can also mean enmity.
-It follows that Job is a symbolic name, which retells his history.
+It follows that Job is a symbolic name that retells his history.
 Elihu emphasizes, on several occasions, that man must obey without resistance to all that God sends and renounce to penetrate the mysteries of Providence, which remain hidden from man.
 To bring out this last idea, the poet brings out God himself, who describes some of his created works.

 The uniqueness of the book of Job reflects future New Testament events, which Jesus will also have to endure.
-Job’s suffering, though intense, only partially reflects the sufferings that Jesus, his Redeemer, would patiently endure for him and us when he would rise again in the end, on earth.
+Though intense, Job’s suffering only partially reflects the sufferings that Jesus, his Redeemer, would patiently endure for him and us when he rises again on earth.

-The author of the book of Job deals with one of the most vexing issues of our earthly life: what the righteous man suffers for here on earth.
-So the author’s main purpose is, according to many exegetes, to unravel the problem of suffering.
+Also, the author of the book of Job deals with one of the most vexing issues of our earthly life: what the righteous man suffers for here on earth.
+So the author’s primary purpose is, according to many exegetes, to unravel the problem of suffering.

-- God’s utterance to Job is not an answer, for He does not explain to him the cause of the suffering he has gone through.
+- But God’s utter Job is not an answer, for He does not explain to him the cause of the suffering he has gone through.
 We understand from this that man, even the great, cannot comprehend God in his reasoning.

-The Old Testament does not in any of its books teach the whole teaching about demons.
-But in various books, from the earliest ones to those close to the time of the Messiah’s entrance, some passages speak about demons.
-From these, we know the activity of these evil spirits and the powers they have been given.
+The Old Testament only teaches part of the teaching about demons in any of its books.
+But in various books, from the earliest ones to those close to the Messiah’s entrance, some passages speak about demons.
+Also, from these, we know the activity of these evil spirits and the powers they have been given.
 If everything depends on God and if God is impenetrable, it is impossible to judge His acts.

-Thank you very much for reading our article and being a part of this story, I also hope you found answers to your questions about the Old Testamental Fournerer of Christ.
-I suggest you play the following quiz to test all your biblical information about Job and his book.
+Thank you very much for reading our article and being a part of this story.
+I also hope you found answers to your questions about the Old Testamental Fournerer of Christ.
+Play the following quiz to test all your biblical information about Job and his book.
 May God keep you safe!
 Have a great day!